aljawaid/TemplateManager/README.md

 -------------

 - Go to `Settings` &#10562; About
-  - _To view your global totals for your saved templates_
+  - _To view global totals for your saved templates_
   - _Requires [ApplicationBranding](https://github.com/aljawaid/ApplicationBranding "Remove Kanboard brnading and whitelabel your application using this plugin")_
 - Go to any `Project` &#10562; `Project Settings` &#10562; Template Manager
   - _To manage your templates_